 Build Size: The size of the printer limits the size of the part.
 Hence, before starting the print, the printer size should be considered.
 The maximum build size we generally offer is 400mm × 400mm × 450mm.
 Please contact us to discuss options for creating larger prints.

 ABS (Acrylonitrile Butadiene Styrene): ABS is a thermoplastic with high impact strength.
 It is tough and impact-resistant but also prone to warping.
 Also, ABS is non-biodegradable.
 Hence, in most cases, ABS should be avoided.

-PLA (Polylactic acid): A biodegradable thermoplastic with high tensile strength.
+PLA (Polylactic acid): We offer PLA 3D printing services, which utilize biodegradable thermoplastic with high tensile strength.
 In the FDM printing process, it is the preferred material for everyday printing and prototyping because it is more sustainable.
 3D-printed parts made of PLA can be biodegraded within a year, given the right environment.

 TPU (Thermoplastic polyurethane): A thermoplastic elastomer with medium tensile strength and high flexibility.
 We specialize in TPU printing for projects that require elasticity and movement.

 PETG (Polyethylene terephthalate glycol): A thermoplastic polyester with high impact strength and ductility.